AdobeDocs/pass.en/help/authentication/mvpd-kickstart-guide.md

 Once the integration is live in production it is critical to provide the best customer experience.
 To ensure the best response in the case of a server down issue, MVPDs must provide escalation procedure documentation for issues brought to Adobe's attention.

-In turn, Adobe supplies MVPDs with the most current Primetime authentication escalation process.
+In turn, Adobe supplies MVPDs with the most current Adobe Pass authentication escalation process.

 <!--- [!RELATEDINFORMATION]